kenvgc/hello/README.md

 # hello

+Hello everybody !!

 This is Ken.
-Love coding, new to Github
+I am new to Github !!